 Objectives Comment Exploit the API Gateway pattern offerings.
 The proposed solution successfully exploits the offerings of the API Gateway pattern related to the effective and efficient service discovery and straight-forward access to the dynamically deployed microservices, the elimination of multiple server round trips and the hiding of the microservice's architecture details and complexity from the clients.
 Provide a single-point-entry for the added-value offerings functionalities of INFINITECH.
 The INFINITECH Open API Gateway delivers the required single entry- point for all the ML/DL microservices and their exposed Open APIs that will be available in INFINITECH.
 Furthermore, it provides the basis for the support of additional microservice-based added-value functionalities in INFINITECH.
 Design and deliver the required solution that enables the discovery and consumption of the ML/DL microservices of INFINITECH and their exposed Open APIs.
 The detailed design specifications of the INFINITECH Open API Gateway are delivered with the current deliverable; its offered functionalities successfully cover both the discovery and the consumption of the underlying ML/DL microservices of INFINITECH as well as of their exposed Open APIs.
-The first prototype version of the INFINITECH Open API Gateway is delivered with the current deliverable while its final implementation will be delivered on M30.
+The final fully functional version of the INFINITECH Open API Gateway is delivered with the current deliverable on M30.

-Table 10: (map TASK KPI with Deliverable achievements)
+Table 6-1: Conclusions (TASK Objectives with Deliverable achievements)

 КРІ Comment API Gateways available for enabling the access to INFINITECH ML/DL microservices.
 Target Value = 1 The specific KPI is successfully achieved with the presented solution, namely the INFINITECH Open API Gateway, whose detailed design specifications and first prototype implementation were documented in the current deliverable.
 Coverage of ML/DL microservices exposing Open APIs.
 Target Value = 100% Per the design specifications documented in the current deliverable, the INFINITECH Open API Gateway is capable of covering all ML/DL microservices that are exposing Open APIs within the context of INFINITECH, hence the coverage is 100%.
-Number of services exposed to the clients of the API Gateway.
+Number of services/features exposed by the API Gateway for its clients.
 Target Value >= 4 The INFINITECH Open API Gateway exposes five main services: a) the request handling service, b) the discovery service of the Open APIs of the ML/DL microservices, c) the ML/DL microservices service registry, d) the self-registration service, and e) the self-deregistration service.